 You can also plan your own tasty road trip by using the handy Backroom Deals and Muddy Wheels Trail Map.
 Whether you’re already in Ottawa or driving from Toronto, Montreal or elsewhere, you can stop at some of the best craft beverage and food purveyors along the way.
 Just make sure to have a designated driver so you can fully take advantage of the delicious beverages!

-Visiting Ottawa’s eclectic breweries is a delicious adventure.
-You’ll find them in trendy neighbourhoods, industrial parks or rural areas.
+You’ll find Ottawa’s eclectic breweries in trendy neighbourhoods, industrial parks or rural areas.
 Some produce traditional ales and lagers while others focus on IPAs, sours and even gluten-free beer.
-Their marketing can be funky or historical.
-They sometimes make their own equipment and donate brewing by-products to local farms.
+Their marketing can be funky or historical and hey sometimes make their own equipment and donate brewing by-products to local farms.
 Ottawa breweries also support each other and their communities in ways that make you feel good when drinking local beer!

 Here a just a few Ottawa-area breweries that are worth toasting:

 - Dominion City Brewing Co. – Canada’s first Kickstarter-funded brewery is located in a suburb just east of downtown Ottawa.
-To make its popular Earl Grey Marmalade Saison, the brewery zests fresh oranges and donates the “naked” oranges to a local food bank.
-Dominion City also collaborates with Ontario beverage makers, food producers and restaurants to organize pop-up events that support local causes.
+Dominion City collaborates with Ontario beverage makers, food producers and restaurants to organize pop-up events that support various causes.